dCache/dcache/docs/TheBook/preface.md

 Welcome to dCache.

-dCache is a distributed storage solution for storing huge amounts of data without a hard limit, on the order of hundreds of Petabytes.
-It can serve storage-intensive scientific experiments as well as general-purpose use cases where scalable, open source storage solutions are needed.
+dCache is a distributed storage system proven to scale to hundreds of Petabytes.
+Originally conceived as a disk cache (hence the name) in front of a tertiary storage to provide efficient data access for data intensive scientific experiments in the field of High Energy Physics (HEP) it has evolved into highly scalable general-purpose open source storage solution.

 dCache is a joint effort between the Deutsches Elektronen-Synchrotron (DESY) in Hamburg, Nordic Data Grid Facility (NeIC, NDGF) based in Copenhagen, the Fermi National Accelerator Laboratory near Chicago with significant distributions and